 Provides the knowledge and skills to collect and manage a corpus of language data which can then be used for multiple purposes, including translation, linguistic analysis, and dictionary making.
 (A unit in morphology and syntax is highly desirable).

 Linguistics and Language Learningon campusintensive

 Explores approaches to language learning and introduces several strategies for the initial stages of learning a language.
 Introduces articulatory phonetics and gives practice in production and description of many sounds of the world’s languages.
 Exposes students to basic linguistic analysis terms and tools.
 These three aspects combine to assist the learner to communicate effectively and appropriately in cross-cultural ministry situations.

 Enables students to understand various theories of literacy acquisition and apply them in minority language contexts.
 Examines global issues that may affect literacy and education programs in those communities.
-(Prerequisite: Introduction to Literacy and Scripture Use)
+(Prerequisite: Introduction to Literacy)

 Applies literacy education theories to the development of curriculum, materials and lesson plans for emergent readers.
-(Prerequisite: Introduction to Literacy and Scripture Use.
-Corequisite: Literacy Education)
+(Prerequisite: Introduction to Literacy.
+Corequisite: Literacy and Multilingual Education)